 But having peers at the same level is only one part of a support system, having people to look up towards is key.

 “Deb Cupp, President of Microsoft’s Operations in the US is one of my role models.
 Besides leading one of our most important markets forward she previously led our industry transformation globally.
 I had the pleasure to meet her in person and I was amazed by her authentic way of conveying clarity and leadership in complex matters.
 That reminds me to stay authentic and to dare to lead.”

 “Another role model is Therése Treutiger, who leads our Partnership business and Innovation efforts for the Swedish market.
 She drives the business forward with an outstanding positivity and does an incredible job of empowering her team daily.
 I’m lucky to be able to work with and learn from her leadership.”

 Connecting with senior professionals, and people with skillsets and knowledge that intrigues your own interest areas, is a valuable exercise to carry out, says Joanna.

 “Don’t be afraid to reach out to people in your network or on LinkedIn to ask for advice and support.
 You’ll be amazed at how much help people will provide if you show that you have done your research and a show a genuine interest to learn, so stay curious!
 Women might be a little more hesitant to do this, but I really think we should offer more encouragement towards women considering joining the tech industry.”

-Finally, looking back on her journey so far, Joanna highlights what her biggest achievement has been so far.
+Looking back on her journey Joanna highlights what her biggest achievement

-“I’m proud that I have let my curiosity guide me in my career decisions daring to go into the ‘unknown’, and for keeping my integrity along the way.
-It has allowed me to focus on Business Innovation, Market Expansion & International Relations with our strategic partners using technology as the enabler to achieve that.
-I look forward taking this to the next level, be a future leader making the world better, with innovation, strategy and technology.”
+“I’m proud that I’ve let my curiosity guide me in my career decisions daring to go into the ‘unknown’, and for keeping my integrity along the way.
+It has allowed me to focus on business innovation, market expansion & international relations with our strategic partners using technology as the enabler.
+I look forward taking this to the next level and to being a future leader making the world better, with innovation, strategy and technology.”